Bumper profit from investment on industrial minerals and construction materials in the Sokoto Basin, Nigeria

 This paper suggests a new frontier based mostly on small-scale industries using industrial minerals and construction materials which occur inappreciable quantities and are very widely distributed.

 The Sokoto Basin is Nigeria sector of extensive lullemeden Basin.
 It predominantly consists of a gently undulating plain with elevation varying from 250 to 400 meters above sea level.
-The area is marked by high drainage density stream dissection resulting in deeply incised ravines.
+Mesas and outliers occasionally interrupt the plain.
+The Dange Scarp' extends south westwards to the outcropping rocks of the Precambrian Basement Complex.
+There exists a high drainage density stream dissection resulting in deeply incised ravines.

 2. Intermediate marine and brackish water deposits.

 iii.
 Wurno Formation